alombarte/raspberry-osmc-automated/README.md

 If you see this message on every login:

 	-bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)`

 This is a possible fix:

     sudo locale-gen "en_US.UTF-8"
     sudo dpkg-reconfigure locales
     # Choose en_US.UTF-8

+### Other utils
+#### Download all magnets in RSS feed.
+The system keeps track of your series feed and downloads periodically all files found but you might need from time to time to parse and extract from another one (e.g: first day you download a new serie).
+There is a bash script that adds in your transmission all magnets found:

+	bash /home/osmc/.raspberry-osmc-automated/bash/download_magnets_in_rss.sh http://showrss.info/show/117.rss

+The previous call would add to Transmission all magnets available for the serie.

 ## Spotify and Youtube
 The spotify plugin doesn't come preinstalled.
 If you have a Premium account you will be able to install it using `bash/spotify.sh`.